AjayCodes7/ai-meme-generator/README.md

    ```
    > Any suitable versions at the time you installation
 3. Create a python file called ```authtoken.py```
-   - Place your openAI key and Hugging face Access Token here
+   Place your openAI key and Hugging face Access Token here.
    **Example**:
      ```
      auth_token = "Your-hugging-face-access-token"